aws/amazon-s3-encryption-client-python/test-server/OPTIMIZATION.md

 ## Troubleshooting

-If you encounter issues with the optimized CI process:
+If you encounter issues with the CI process:

-1. Try running the original `ci` target: `make ci`
+1. Check Gradle daemon logs: `cat ~/.gradle/daemon/*/daemon-*.out.log`
-2. Check Gradle daemon logs: `cat ~/.gradle/daemon/*/daemon-*.out.log`
+2. Disable specific optimizations by modifying the relevant configuration files
-3. Disable specific optimizations by modifying the relevant configuration files
+3. Try running the servers sequentially by modifying the Makefile